cb912/hw_01/README.md

 ### Deadline and submission

-**The deadline to submit Homework 01 is Wednesday, February 2 at 11:59pm EST.**
+**The deadline to submit Homework 01 is Wednesday, February 3 at 11:59pm ET.**
 Only your final commit and code in the main branch will be graded.
 Do not forget to push your work to your assigned repository on GitHub before the deadline.